chumaky/docker-images/README.md

 - [Contribution](#contribution)

 ### All inclusive image
-All inclusive image which is built on top of individual postgres [images](#dockerimage-files) with single FDW installed.
+All inclusive image is built on top of individual postgres [images](#dockerimage-files) with single FDW installed.
-It's a mix image which contains all supported FDWs installed.
+It's a mix image which contains all supported FDWs available for installation.
-Which in fact implements `Heterogeneous SQL` as a feature.
+It makes it possible to query data from different by nature databases within single `SELECT` statement.
-It makes it possible to query data from different by nature databases withing single `SELECT` statement.
+Which in fact implements `Heterogeneous SQL` feature.

 Image|Dockerfile
 -|-